GeV emission from a compact binary merger: Methods

-clearly indicating that efficient extraction of energy from forward shock accelerated electrons through the EIC process is impossible: the kilonova luminosity of $\rm L_{KN} \approx 10^{40} \, erg/s$ is too low to account for the observed $\sim$100 MeV component with $L\rm \sim 5 \times 10^{45} \, erg/s$.
-If there were any other source of NIR/optical seed photons with the required luminosity, at $\rm 10^{4}$ s, it would overshine the observed optical afterglow emission.
-Therefore, to account for the high energy emission by the EIC, we need to invoke a source of hot electrons at much smaller radii. \\ As a heuristic explanation, we assume a low power jet to be present at the relevant late times (see Fig.~\ref{fig:draw}).
-This is not novel in GRBs: many long and short GRBs are followed by late-time X-ray flares \cite{Burrows2005,Falcone2006,Chincarini2007} and plateau emission \cite{Nousek2006,Liang2007}.
-These emission components are widely thought \cite{Zhang2006,Ghisellini2007} to be linked to late-time internal dissipation in a long-lived jet, which in compact binary mergers can be produced either by a highly-magnetised and fast-spinning proto-magnetar remnant \cite{Dai1998,Zhang2001} or by fallback accretion \cite{Rosswog2007}.
-We therefore assume the presence of a source of hot electrons in the jet, which we call the `dissipation site', in the vicinity of the kilonova ejecta.
-In this scenario, we can constrain the parameters of the dissipation site by the following requirements: (1) the seed photons for the EIC scattering are the KN photons, (2) the dissipation in the low-power jet should not over-shine the observed optical and the X-ray afterglow emission by its synchrotron and SSC radiation.\\ We assume the dissipation site to lie at a similar radius as the kilonova photosphere $R_\mathrm{j} \sim R_\mathrm{KN} \sim 6 \times 10^{13} \, v_\mathrm{max,ej,-0.7}\ T_{4}\, \rm cm$.
-Even in such a configuration, most of the seed photons from the kilonova reach the dissipation site from angles larger than $\pi/2$ with respect to the jet local fluid velocity and are thus de-beamed as seen from the jet comoving frame.
-This implies that the electrons that dominate the EIC must have a typical Lorentz factor $ \gamma_{e} = \approx 2 \times 10^{3}$, assuming seed photons of the kilonova to lie in the $r$-band and the peak of the EIC component to be at 100 MeV.
-Let the jet luminosity be $L_{\mathrm j}$ and the bulk Lorentz factor be $\Gamma_{\mathrm j}$, and let $\chi_{e}$ be the fraction of jet electrons to be accelerated at the dissipation site, with a minimum Lorentz factor of $\gamma_{\mathrm m}$ and an energy distribution $\mathrm{d}N_e/\mathrm{d}\gamma\propto \gamma^{-p}$.
-The Lorentz factor of electrons that cool via the EIC on a dynamical time-scale of $R_{\mathrm j}/c\Gamma_{\mathrm j}$ is
+clearly indicating that efficient extraction of energy from forward shock accelerated electrons through the EIC process is impossible: the kilonova luminosity of $ L_\mathrm{seed} \approx \rm 10^{40} \, erg/s$ is too low to account for the observed $\sim100$ MeV component with $L_\mathrm{excess}\rm \sim 5 \times 10^{45} \, erg/s$.
+If there were any other source of NIR/optical seed photons with the required luminosity, at $\rm 10^{4}$ s, it would overshine the observed optical afterglow emission.\\ Therefore, to account for the high energy emission by the EIC, we need to invoke a source of hot electrons at much smaller radii. \\ As a heuristic explanation, we assume a low-power jet to be present at the relevant late times (see Fig.~\ref{fig:draw}).
+This is not novel in GRBs: many long and short GRBs are followed by late-time X-ray flares \citesupp{Burrows2005,Falcone2006,Chincarini2007} and plateau emission \citesupp{Nousek2006,Liang2007}.
+These emission components are widely thought \citesupp{Zhang2006,Ghisellini2007} to be linked to late-time internal dissipation in a long-lived jet, which in compact binary mergers can be produced either by a highly-magnetised and fast-spinning proto-magnetar remnant \citesupp{Dai1998,Zhang2001} or by fallback accretion \citesupp{Rosswog2007}.\\ Therefore, we assume the presence of a source of hot electrons in the jet, which we call the `dissipation site', in the vicinity of the kilonova ejecta.
+In this scenario, we can constrain the parameters of the dissipation site by the following requirements: (1) the seed photons for the EIC scattering are the KN photons, (2) the dissipation in the low-power jet should not over-shine the observed optical and the X-ray afterglow emission by its synchrotron and SSC radiation.\\ We define $L_{\mathrm j}$, $\Gamma_{\mathrm j}$ and $R_\mathrm{j}$ as the luminosity, bulk Lorentz factor and dissipation radius of the low-power jet, respectively. $\chi_{e} = 0.1 \chi_\mathrm{e,-1}$ is the fraction of jet electrons accelerated at the jet dissipation site, with an energy distribution of $\mathrm{d}N_\mathrm{e}/\mathrm{d}\gamma\propto \gamma^{-p}$ and a minimum Lorentz factor, assuming $p=2.5$, of